 Sunday, September 14, 2008

-Lehman Disaster Sending Index Futures Lower, BAC Buys MER
+Lehman Disaster Is Sending Index Futures Lower, BAC Buys MER

-Well the overnight futures opened and at 8:00, according to insidefutures.com, The S&P Overnight Futures are -36.6 and the Dow Jones Industrials Overnight Futures are -286.
+Well the overnight futures opened and at 8:00, according to insidefutures.com, The S&P Overnight Futures are at -36.6, and the Dow Jones Industrials Overnight Futures are at -286.
 Here are the 90 minute charts going back 3 weeks for the overnight futures.
 You can see the big gap down tonight.
-It's crazy how all of the big investment banks are all intertwined with counterparty Credit Default Swap risk exposure, and with Lehman insolvent it could bring big problems.
+It's crazy how all of the big investment banks are all intertwined with counter party Credit Default Swap risk exposure, and with Lehman insolvent it could bring big problems.
 There are some good articles about the counterparty CDS risk on bloomberg.com.

 S&P Overnight Futures (insidefutures)